2024-04-14

 And this satisfied me.

 When, years later, I heard this story at the Thanksgiving table I did NOT think, “Egad, my mother lied to me!”
 After all, why not call it levity?
-She might have tried explaining that helium is less dense than air, which means it has more mass for a given volume, and that gravitational attraction is proportional to mass, so gravity’s pull on the air is stronger than on helium, pulling the air down, which pushes the less-dense helium upward.
+She might have tried explaining that helium is less dense than air, which means helium has less mass for a given volume, and that gravitational attraction is proportional to mass, so gravity’s pull on the air is stronger than on helium, pulling the air down, which pushes the less-dense helium upward, and, according to Archimedes' principle of buoyancy, the weight of the displaced air is equal to the buoyant force, so, with the weight of the helium within the area of the balloon being less than the weight of the displaced air, the buoyant force pushing up on the balloon is greater than the gravitational force pulling down.
 Mom knew I wasn’t ready to follow such an explanation – so she gave me this word, “levity” as a sort of placeholder.
 With wisdom and quick wit, she used language to connect with me where I was, rather than to leave me behind.
 I delight in this family story -- not because Mom’s answer was false, but because it is, really, true.
-I love knowing again what apparently I was first taught at age five but forgot: There is a force called levity that makes things rise.
+I love knowing again what apparently I was first taught at age five but forgot: There is a force called levity that makes things rise.*

 People have different stories to make sense of our world.
 Some stories about reality feature a creative force that is person-like in that it knows and it wants.
 Other stories tell of a creative force that kind of has knowledge and desires – in a rather metaphorical sense.
 Still other stories depict the forces of the universe creating and destroying utterly without anything that could be compared to knowledge, intentionality, or purpose, even metaphorically speaking.
 Besides different opinions of what does or does not exist out there (the ontological questions), we have different viewpoints for how words may reasonably be used (the semantic questions).